imflash217/portfolio/docs/blogs/algorithms/blog_03152021_arrays.md

 ## `Calculating Memory Usage`

-???+ note "Calculating Memory Usage`
+???+ note "Calculating Memory Usage"
     To calculate the memory usage of an array simply multiply the size of the array with the size of the data-type.

     ???+ question ""